-- 10.45am All-Age Service: Informal service for children and adults – with Communion except on First Sundays
+- 10.45am All-Age Service: Informal service for children and adults – this is a Holy Communion Service except on First Sundays

 In addition to the services in Church listed below, we offer worship online each week:

-- 9.00am, Monday to Friday – Short daily service of readings and prayers
+- 9.00am, Monday to Friday – Short daily service of Bible Readings and prayers

 For these online services, visit our Church Facebook Page.
 You can watch them as they are ‘broadcast’ or catch up later.
 Everyone is welcome to join in these services from home, and you don’t need to be a member of Facebook to access them.